 Advantages of 5-Axis Machining

-One of the most frequently used type of CNC machines today is five axis.
+One of the type of CNC equipment that is growing in application is five axis machines.
 These types of machines are ideally suited for producing complex shapes and sizes of machined components, in many different materials.
-Demand in almost all markets continues to require tighter tolerance and better finish callouts.
-The advantages of 5-axis machining are designed to address the complexity issues.
+There is a demand in all phases of the aerospace markets for tighter tolerance and better finishes.
+The advantages of 5-axis machines is there designed to address the tolerance, finish, fewer setup challenges.

 There have been advances in control, servo, and tooling technology, which enhance the abilities for producing complex 5-axis machined shapes.
-We can now produce the most complex geometries on a single machine with 5-axis simultaneous machining capabilities.
+Because of the inherent advantages of 5 axis (less chucking, less setups, reducing tolerance stack-up), they can now produce very complex shapes in a single setup.

 Definition of 5-Axis Machining